-28 Sept 2017: Informal workshop with stakeholders on coordinated security analysis 26 Feb - 6 Apr 2018: Public consultations on all TSOs proposals for methodologies on outage coordination and coordinated operational security analysis Throughout 2017, the methodologies and the functional requirements for the tools to deliver short and medium-term adequacy and outage planning coordination have been prepared by ENTSO-E, with RSCs' support.
+28 Sept 2017: Informal workshop with stakeholders on coordinated security analysis requirements for the tools to deliver short and medium-term adequacy and outage planning coordination have been prepared by ENTSO-E, with RSCs' support.
 In 2018, the common (pan-European) tools will be developed for two of the tasks, outage planning coordination and adequacy assessment.